 A nice addition to iOS is the ability to rename your iPhone, iPad, or iPod touch device directly on the device itself through the Settings app.
 This is a nice software feature which prevents users from having to go about changing the name with iTunes on a computer.
 Instead, the entire name adjustment is handled directly in the Settings application itself.

-Renaming an iPhone, iPad, iPod touch Directly from iOS Settings
+How to Rename iPhone, iPad, iPod touch from Settings

 This is handled entirely on the iOS device without using a computer or iTunes.
 It works on virtually all versions of iOS, and with any iPhone, iPad, or iPod touch.
 Here’s exactly what you’ll want to do: